Essex County Divorce Attorney

 Is Massachusetts a No-Fault Divorce State?

-- A 1A divorce is when both spouses agree that the marriage is broken, and they have already come to an agreement for issues surrounding child custody, support, and alimony.
+• A 1A divorce is when both spouses agree that the marriage is broken and have already decided on child custody, support, and alimony issues.
 This is also called an uncontested no-fault divorce.

-- A 1B divorce, also called a contested no-fault divorce, is when only one spouse believes the marriage is broken and the same terms mentioned are not agreed upon.
-Issues that are usually expanded upon in 1B divorces include property distribution and parenting schedules.
-Keep in mind, you can always request to change the divorce from 1B to 1A if an agreement is made.
+• A 1B divorce, or contested no-fault divorce, is when only one spouse believes the marriage is broken and the terms mentioned are not agreed upon.
+Issues usually expanded upon in 1B divorces include property distribution and parenting schedules.
+Remember that you can always request to change the divorce from 1B to 1A if an agreement is made.

 In a fault divorce, the spouse asking for the divorce must prove one of the following 7 grounds: